 - Continuity of Patient/Physician Relationships – Our newly developed Longitudinal Patient Care course ensures that all students follow a cohort of patients across years 3 and 4 to provide important training and relationship building with patients.

-- Personalized Active Learning (PAL) block – our PAL block allows students to select from a broad set of enrichment experiences designed to further explore possible clinical and basic science interests.
+- Personalized Active Learning (PAL) block – Our PAL block allows students to select from a broad set of enrichment experiences designed to further explore possible clinical and basic science interests.

-- Customizable Scheduling – Many of the curricular components allow the student to customize their specific schedule, such as Scholarly Project, The PAL Block, Capstones, 4th year Selectives and Electives.
+- Customizable Scheduling – Many of the curricular components allow the student to customize their specific schedule, such as Scholarly Project, PAL Block, Capstones, 4th year Selectives and Electives.

-- Scholarly Project Year 1-4 – During the Scholarly Project course, which spans the entire four years of study, students learn about medical information literacy, lifelong learning, teamwork, effective communication, research methods, evidence-based medicine approaches and ethics related to scholarly inquiry.
+- Scholarly Project Year 1-4 – During the Scholarly Project course, which spans the entire four years of study, students learn about medical information literacy, life-long learning, teamwork, effective communication, research methods, evidence-based medicine approaches and ethics related to scholarly inquiry.
 Each of these topics will be explored in depth as the student completes an individual hypothesis-driven research project over the course of this four-year experience.